Milo Lookingale

 Speak up!
 Stand up and speak up!

 Every day, more bad news.
 In his poky flat, Milo flits between videotapes of his favourite TV quiz shows and his collection of obituaries for dead friends and lovers, carefully cut out and saved.
-Over the course of seventy-five minutes, Jewell sketches an unbearably moving portrait of an ordinary man asking himself: why have I been spared?
+Over the course of seventy-five minutes, Jim Jewell sketches an unbearably moving portrait of an ordinary man asking himself: why have I been spared?

 Cast